 Electronic Federal Tax Payment System (EFTPS)

-The Electronic Federal Tax Payment System (EFTPS) is an online federal tax payment system that allows you to pay business taxes online.
-Individuals can use EFTPS to pay estimated taxes and businesses can use the system to pay federal employment and corporate taxes.
-Tax payments can be made online or by phone through EFTPS.
+The Electronic Federal Tax Payment System (EFTPS) is a federal tax payment system that allows you to pay business taxes online.
+You can use EFTPS to pay income taxes, quarterly estimated taxes, federal employment taxes, and corporate taxes.

-EFTPS can be used to make these business tax payments:
+EFTPS can be used to make many kinds of tax payments, including:

 - Federal payroll taxes, including FICA tax and withholding for employee federal income tax (Form 941 Employer's Quarterly Federal Tax Return) and Form 944 - Employer's Annual Federal Tax Return